 Sustainable change is effected through collaboration.
 The Ministry for Foreign Affairs warmly invites organisations and companies to join in the campaign.

 According to the Organisation for Economic Co-operation and Development (OECD), women’s participation in working life explains as much as 10–20 percent of the Nordic countries’ economic growth in the past fifty years.
 Within individual companies, the impact of gender equality on economic growth is even stronger.

 It has been estimated that at the current pace, reaching gender equality in the global economy will take more than 267 years.
-In accordance with the European Commission and the World Economic Forum, the technology sector is an example of an area where gender equality continues to seriously lag behind.
-There is scientific proof that in the long term a low number of women and girls in workplaces will deteriorate growth prospects and lead to less innovative activity.
+In accordance with the European Commission and the World Economic Forum, the technology sector is an example of an area where gender equality is seriously lagging behind.
+There is scientific proof that, in the long term, a low number of women and girls in workplaces deteriorates growth prospects and leads to less innovative activity.

 The Generation Equality campaign offers an opportunity to accelerate the change.
 At the same time, the leading role in one Action Coalition of the campaign opens up an opportunity for Finnish companies to present their technological expertise, share experiences and develop their international competitive capacity for the benefit of an equal and sustainable world.

 Action programme of the Action Coalition co-led by Finland (PDF)(Link to another website.)

 Link to the commitment platform(Link to another website.)

 Finland’s global equality measures published in Paris (News, 1.7.2021)